luizbgomide/sovereign/examples.md

 **Round 1**

+The players discuss if they want to [Charge](/combat#charge-special) (which will let them attack with +2 to hit at the cost of -2 AC until their next turn) or move forward more cautiously.
+Seeing that the Skeletons are armed with Short Swords, and knowing that short swords do 2 [Shock](/rules#shock) to anything with 15 AC or less, they decide they don't want to put their AC below that threshold by charging.

 Annora [Runs](/combat#run-move) forward 30 ft and hurls her Hand Axe at W2.
-The Hand Axe's normal range is 10ft and the W2 does not have any sort of cover, so Annora rolls `1d20+3=8` but misses, since W1's AC is 15.
+The Hand Axe's normal range is 10ft and since W2 does not have any sort of cover, so Annora rolls `1d20+3=8` but misses, as W2's AC is 15.
 Annora, wanting to thin the enemy line as fast as possible, chooses to use her [Veteran's Luck](/classes#class-ability-veterans-luck) ability to turn the miss into a hit.
-She deals `1d6+3=5` damage, which kills W2.
+She deals minimum damage `1d6+3=4` damage (since her axe is not a blunt weapon).
+Since W2 has 1 HP, it is destroyed.

 Bennett uses [Screen an Ally](/combat#screen-an-ally-move) to get beside Annora and protect her from the Skeletons.
 Bennett plans to use [Total Defense](/combat#total-defense-instant) to protect himself if he's attacked.

 ![tiny](/assets/images/combat-2.png)

-The players discuss if they want to charge (which will let them attack with +2 to hit) or move forward more cautiously.
-Seeing that the Skeletons are armed with Short Swords, and knowing that short swords do 2 shock to anything with 15 AC or less, they decide they don't want to put their AC below that threshold by charging.

-Colette [Runs](/combat#run-move) forward (to be able to get behind cover next turn) and shoots at W1 with her Bow.
+Colette [Runs](/combat#run-move) forward (to be able to get behind cover next turn) and shoots at W1 with her bow.
 She'd love to take out an archer, but they all have half cover: A1 and A3 from the pillars, and A2 because of the elevation.
-Colette rolls `1d20+2=20` and hits for `1d6+2=5` damage.
-The Hand Axe does not do blunt damage, so the skeleton takes *minimum* damage, which is the [Shock](/rules#shock) value of `4`.
-W1 had 1 HP and so is destroyed.
+Colette rolls `1d20+2=20` and hits for the minimum of `1d6+2=3` damage, since arrows are not blunt.
+W1's HP is reduced from 5 to 2.

 Daegal has the same plan as Colette.
-He [Runs](/combat#run-move) forward and tries to finish off W1 with his Bow. he rolls `1d20+1=4` and misses.
+He [Runs](/combat#run-move) forward and tries to finish off W1 with his bow. he rolls `1d20+1=4` and misses.

 ![tiny](/assets/images/combat-3.png)